Despite the advent of armored vehicles, bomber aircraft and portable machine guns, the old-fashioned artillery piece reigned supreme in World War 1.

 As in wars prior, artillery in World War 1 (The Great War) was a prerequisite for battlefield success.
 Artillery proved the number one threat to infantry and tanks alike and came in several light, medium and heavy forms.
 Additionally, field guns served in the direct line-of-sight role while mortars and howitzers allowed for indirect fire support.
 Any gun type fired shrapnel or high-explosive rounds at range - the most popular field gun proving to be the 75mm French Model 1897 which brought about use of an integrated recoil mechanism allowing for successive shots without the gun having to be relaid.
 However, the stalemate that was trench warfare soon limited the benefits of line-of-sight weapons until the breakthroughs later in the war.

 There are a total of [ 35 ] WW1 Artillery entries in the Military Factory.
-Entries are listed below by initial year of service descending.
+Entries are listed below in alphanumeric order (1-to-Z).
 Flag images indicative of country of origin and not necessarily primary operator.

 The "Military Factory" name and MilitaryFactory.com logo are registered ® U.S. trademarks protected by all applicable domestic and international intellectual property laws.
 All written content, illustrations, and photography are unique to this website (unless where indicated) and not for reuse/reproduction in any form.
 Material presented throughout this website is for historical and entertainment value only and should not to be construed as usable for hardware restoration, maintenance, or general operation.
 We do not sell any of the items showcased on this site.
 Please direct all other inquiries to militaryfactory AT gmail.com.